kernelsauce/turbo/doc/websocket.rst

 .. function:: on_headers(self, headers)

-	Review HTTP headers recieved from the WebSocket server.
+	Review HTTP headers received from the WebSocket server.
 	You can e.g drop the request if the response headers are not satisfactory with self:close().

 	:param self: The WebSocketClient instance calling the callback.
 	:type self: turbo.websocket.WebSocketClient
-	:param headers: Headers recieved from the client.
+	:param headers: Headers received from the client.
 	:type headers: ``turbo.httputil.HTTPHeader``

 .. function:: on_connect(self)